peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-11 It's Hard to Dance.md

 	- The man doesn't know the meaning of the word cute, and points them to the Rusted Stool
 - Lysanderoth finds a public potable water facility and uses it to wash the blood off
 	- Oz positions herself under a spout and starts chugging water
+	- Hymn touches their amulet and talks to [[Lore/The Hanged God\|The Hanged God]] and agrees to their next mark
 - The party enters the Rusted Stool to find a glassy-eyed bartender and two children about nine-years old drinking beers at a table
 	- Mabel and Lysanderoth go to the bar, while Hymn and Oz approach the children
 - Hymn pulls a dagger out and starts stabbing it between their fingers and using Minor Illusion to make it look like they're going incredibly fast